bowers-illinois-edu/generalization/Manuscript/apsa_paper.md

 # How can coordinated studies help improve policy decision making?

 A group of policy makers must make a policy and oversee its implementation in a given place and time.^[I'm imagining a city council or other executive group in this paper.]
 This policy is a change to some process that the policy makers hope will improve some outcomes in their jurisdiction.
-For example, they might hope to improve both the mental health and physical comfort of urban neighborhoods by planting trees along the sidewalk.
-Or they might hope to improve the kindergarten readiness of low income children by funding a special program to coach families in how to talk and read with their toddlers.
+For example, they might hope to improve both the mental and physical health, comfort, and neighborhood attitudes of urban neighborhoods by planting trees along the sidewalk.
+Or they might hope to improve the kindergarten readiness of low income children by funding a program to coach families in how to talk and read with their toddlers.
 Or they might make all public transit free in their city in order to reduce inequality and improve the economy.
 In each case they have choices about how to pursue these outcomes.
 And they also face trade-offs across different areas.

-How might coordinated studies help?
+Studies of the effects of coaching on kindergarten readiness or trees on attitudes should, in principle, help policy makers.
+Or at least, many researchers justify their research to themselves and others on the grounds of policy relevance.
+However, researchers can criticize the results of any single study on many grounds --- if the results do not agree with the priors of some group, they might dismiss the results if the analysis was not done in a transparent way (for example if the analysis plan was not pre-registered or the code and data were not made public).
+Or they might argue that even a $p < .01$ for a null hypothesis of no effects merely means that a given result could be a rare event --- yes, surprising from the perspective of the null hypothesis, but making an rare error doesn't change the cost that error on the public.
+If the result arose in a study in a context very different from the given city, critics might argue that, say, a positive result **there** ought not be used as evidence on which to base a costly policy change **here**.

 When I asked policy makers whether a finding from a multi-city, coordinated, study would help decision making in their city, the